 - UVB causes skin damage and skin cancer.
 Ozone stops most UVB from reaching the earth’s surface, about 15% is transmitted.

 - UVC is the most dangerous type of UV.
 Ozone in the atmosphere absorbs all UVC and it does not reach the earth’s surface.

-Tasmania experiences high levels of UV radiation, particularly from September to April, and May to August.
+Tasmania experiences high levels of UV radiation, particularly from the beginning of September to end of April.
+During this time the UV is 3 and above and it is important to make sun protection part of your daily routine.
+From May through to August, the UV levels in Tasmania are below 3, so sun protection is not generally required unless in an alpine region, near highly reflective surfaces such as snow, or if you’re outdoors for prolonged periods.
 UV levels are affected by a number of factors including geographic location, altitude, time of day, time of year and cloud cover.
 This means that UV levels are higher in some parts of Tasmania than others even on the same day.

 What are the UV Index and SunSmart UV Alert?